ihsotas0/Simple-EIT/README.md

   - Connor Cassidy
   - Chris Rayner

-> *This project is under active development.
-APIs and hardware interfaces may
+> *This project is no longer under active development.*
-> change.*